Old Haltonians: Members

 The oldest living member of the RAF Halton Apprentices Association (Old Haltonians) is John Rogers, who was born in October 1908, and who became a member of the 12th entry of apprentices in 1925.
 The oldest living member of the Association is awarded the honorary title "King Brat" as a mark of respect.
 John Rogers succeeded Richard Martin (6th entry, 1922) (Born: 12 October 1906, in Southfields, London/Died: 1 November 2010, in Kircaldy, Fife, aged 104) as King Brat.

 The Patron of the "Old Haltonians" Association is Air Chief Marshal Sir Michael Armitage (56th entry, Aircraft Apprentices) and the Vice-Patrons are Air Marshal Cliff Spink (104th entry, Aircraft Apprentices) and Air Marshal Sir "Dusty" Graham Miller (RAF officer) (210th entry, Craft Apprentices).

 Activities

 Today the Association is still active.
 Old Haltonians meet with their entry colleagues and the Association runs a members only Triennial reunion.
 The last one being held in September 2016 at RAF Halton.
-The Halton Grove at the National Memorial Arboretum at Alrewas in Staffordshire is also maintained by the Old Haltonians.
+The Halton Grove at the National Memorial Arboretum at Alrewas in Staffordshire commemorates the Old Haltonians.
 The Haltonian magazine is published twice a year and sent out only to members of the Old Haltonians association.
 Old Haltonians have their own web site.